Big hotel chains aim small in Europe to net millennial generation

 With big profits on the horizon, the pace of expansion is quickening.

-Marriott plans to build 150 of its budget lifestyle Moxy hotels in Europe by 2020, while France's Accor (ACCP.PA) said it could add to its boutique offering, which includes Ibis Styles, M Gallery and Mama Shelter.

-Hilton told Reuters it sees space for its neighbourhood styled Canopy hotels in 20 cities in Germany alone, and hotel group GLH, part of Singapore-based GuocoLeisure Group GUCL.SI, is launching its "every hotel" brand in London this month.
+Hilton told Reuters it sees space for its neighbourhood styled Canopy hotels in 20 cities in Germany alone, and hotel group GLH, part of Singapore-based GuocoLeisure Group, is launching its "every hotel" brand in London this month.

 But the big groups have to be careful not to overdo it, industry players say.